sztadii/crypto-dashboard/README.md

 so we can preview new changes ( which is awesome ^.^ ) <br>
 If you want to look at the production, <br>
 please visit this link https://crypto-dashboard-sztadii.vercel.app

+## Other info
+I used bootstrap icons, to improve UI / UX. <br>
+Link to documentation https://icons.getbootstrap.com <br>